What is the Strongest type of THC and Delta THC? Comparing the Potency and Effects of Different THC Variants

 Legality: THCA is not specifically mentioned in the 2018 Farm Bill, but it is generally considered legal if derived from hemp plants containing less than 0.3% delta 9 THC.

 THC-V is a homolog of delta 9 THC, meaning it has a similar chemical structure but with a different side chain.
 It is found in smaller quantities in certain cannabis hemp strains, particularly those of African origin.
-THC-V is known for its unique effects, which can include appetite suppression, increased focus, and reduced anxiety.
+THC-V is known for its unique effects, which can include appetite suppression, increased focus, and reduced worries.

 Strength: THC-V is considered to be less potent than delta 9 THC, with some reports suggesting it is only 25% as potent.
 However, its unique effects may be desirable for certain users.